thisistheplace/openwindenergy/INSTALL.md

 ./build-docker.sh 149.9
 ```

-Once the build has completed (10-20 hours), view the final Open Wind constraint layers by running:
+Once the build has completed (10-20 hours), view the final Open Wind Energy constraint layers by running:

 ```
 ./run-docker.sh